-- Subject digital assets (including cryptocurrencies), commodities and foreign currency to expanded constructive and wash-sale rules that suspend losses taken only when a taxpayer buys a "substantially identical" security within 30 days of taking the loss.
+- Subject digital assets (including cryptocurrencies), commodities and foreign currency to expanded constructive and wash-sale rules that suspend losses taken when a taxpayer buys a "substantially identical" security within 30 days of taking the loss.

 - Prohibit additions to traditional IRAs with account balances in excess of $10 million, and increase required minimum distributions from large IRAs, both traditional and Roth.

 Individual income taxes—specific to business owners

 - Subject profits from businesses to the 3.8% net investment income tax, which currently is only applicable to interest, dividends, capital gains, rental and royalty income, non-qualified annuities, income from businesses involved in trading of financial instruments or commodities and businesses that are passive activities to the taxpayer.

-Importantly, this bill does not currently contain:
+Importantly, the latest bill does not currently contain provisions: